PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

            Greedy Action for the latest input state fed to the model during forward pass for each iteration during training

  i) Policy-Based Methods (for Continuous Action Spaces) :
+    Policy-Based Methods can be used for environments having continuous action space by using a neural network used for estimating the optimal policy having an output layer which parametrizes a continuous probability distribution by outputting the mean and variance of a normal distribution.
+Then in order to select an action , the agent needs to pass only the most recent state as input to the network and then use the output mean and variance to sample from the distribution.

     Policy-Based Methoda are better than the Value-Based Methods owing to the following factors:
     a) Policy-Based Methods are simpler than Value-Based Methods because they do away with the intermediate step of estimating the optimal action-value function and directly estimate the optimal policy.